 Do explore the international students section in particular, and make sure you read the relevant subject page as this has the details and requirements for your specific course, as well as student writing and helpful resources for your preparation.

-We encourage you to attend our Christ's International Webinar for students from EU Countries.
+We encourage you to attend our Christ's International Webinar.
 This takes place each year in July.
-See our International webinars page.
+See our International webinar page.
 We also have online College Open Days in October, February and September as well as regular webinars.

 Links